rfzeg/apriltag_robot_pose/README.md

 <img src="https://raw.githubusercontent.com/rfzeg/apriltag_robot_pose/master/docs/imgs/rostopic_echo_result.png">
 Fig.2 When a tag is detected values similar to these are displayed when running the **rostopic echo** command

 To view raw images, for instance on the topic /udacity_bot/camera1/image\_raw, use:
 `$ rosrun image_view image_view image:=/udacity_bot/camera1/image_raw`

 To check that the parameters defined in the tag\_sizes.yaml file were loaded into the param server type:
 `$ rosparam get /apriltag_detector/tag_descriptions`

+To look at the numeric values of a transform between the world frame and any specific AR marker tag:
+`$ rosrun tf tf_echo world tag_0`

-## Known Issues
+## Troubleshooting
 + Gazebo is crashing as it is starting up: Usually, it is enough to run it again (probably several times).
-+ ImportError No module named apriltags.msg: When using a custom messages, make sure the package containing it has been compiled.
++ ImportError No module named apriltags.msg: When using custom messages, make sure the packages containing them have been compiled.

 This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.15.